-You also must consider the reason you’re being asked for the loan.
+You also must consider the reason they are asking for the loan.
 If the borrower is in deep with bookies, you should probably walk away.
 If however he or she is generally a responsible person and is in need of a few hundred dollars to tide him/her over until the next paycheck, this is probably a safer bet.
-But If you think for one moment that you’re going to be seen by your friend or family member as a quick way to get cash fast or that the loan is not going to be taken seriously by the borrower because “you’re family” you may want to think long and hard about giving out the money.
+You may want to think long and hard about giving out the money if you think that you’re going to be seen by your friend or family member as a quick way to get cash fast or that the loan is not going to be taken seriously by the borrower because “you’re family.”
 This is when things can go sour, cause hard feelings and put unnecessary strain on relationships.